Download a printable pdf file of the theme from this link.

-Reconciliation must support Aboriginal peoples as they heal from the destructive legacies of colonization that have wreaked such havoc in their lives.
+“Reconciliation must support Aboriginal peoples as they heal from the destructive legacies of colonization that have wreaked such havoc in their lives.
 But it must do even more.
 Reconciliation must inspire Aboriginal and non-Aboriginal peoples to transform Canadian society so that our children and grandchildren can live together in dignity, peace, and prosperity on these lands we now share.

-Reconciliation: A Spiritual Process
+4. Reconciliation: A Spiritual Process

 “It is up to you!”
 Elder Abe Burnstick

 “Reconciliation is a Western concept that describes a process of bringing one’s spirit to a place of peace.
 The long-term goal of reconciliation is to prepare ourselves for the time we go to the other side in peace.
 Peace is a state of spirit.
 We get there through hard work on our part or a willingness to ask the Creator to help us find peace in our hearts.
 The process of reconciliation is embodied in our mind, flesh, spirit, and attitude.
 We either choose to stay in pain and in anger or we are willing to do the work to effect change for ourselves.
 This does not necessarily mean the person or the government or the church that hurt us has to be sorry before we come to a place of peace.
-Coming to a place of peace and setting our spirits free from pain is a longterm process for most people and communities.
+Coming to a place of peace and setting our spirits free from pain is a long term process for most people and communities.
 Finding that place in our spirits is a lifelong journey.
 The reward for doing our work is being a people of hope, spirit, and commitment.
 We do this to ensure that our grandchildren will not have to live with our spiritual, emotional pain.

 Many former residential school students experienced trauma from being disconnected from their family.
 Those who have moved forward understand that in order to heal from our pain we have to speak our truth and take responsibility for change.
 We have chosen to reverse the central pillars of the intent of residential schools and surrounding legislation that drove a spike into the hearts of First Nation, Métis, and Inuit peoples.
 The chilling language surrounding the “Indian question” clearly defined the legislators’ intent, which was to assimilate Aboriginal peoples by outlawing traditional ceremonies, removing children from families, and cutting off access to language and sense of identity.
-In 1920, Deputy Superintendent General of Indian Affairs Duncan Campbell Scott told Parliament that the object of assimilation was to continue “until there is not a single Indian in Canada that has not been absorbed into the body politic and there is no Indian question.”1 One cannot separate residential schools from those policies because they decreed that our children should not live with their parents and should not have access to ceremony while they were being trained to believe our cultural beliefs and ceremonies were of the devil.”
+In 1920, Deputy Superintendent General of Indian Affairs Duncan Campbell Scott told Parliament that the object of assimilation was to continue “until there is not a single Indian in Canada that has not been absorbed into the body politic and there is no Indian question.”
+One cannot separate residential schools from those policies because they decreed that our children should not live with their parents and should not have access to ceremony while they were being trained to believe our cultural beliefs and ceremonies were of the devil.”